 His vivid picture of shapely Jean the blonde bootlegger evokes an Avengers-type tableau, only it’s 20 years earlier and Diana Rigg was a blonde.
 The well-dressed woman-about-town emerging with a package from a black cab in deserted street… Maybe Honor Blackman is the better analogy, for those who remember.

-The Americans in wartime London completed dominated the market for illicit Scotch and gin – because they had the scratch, the dosh, the gelt.
-This must have caused no little resentment among their British hosts, as the article implies, probably with understatement in the interest of Allied cooperation.
+The Americans in wartime London dominated the market for illicit Scotch and gin – because they had the scratch, the gelt.
+This caused no little resentment among their British hosts, as the article implies, probably with understatement in the interest of Allied cooperation.

 Given that American lager in this period was still fairly bitter, it shows that English beer – pale or bitter ale – easily outstripped it.
 Since no unusual bitterness was detected in mild ale, one can assume its bitterness was about equal to mid-century American lager.